Lady Tholose: A symbol of the affirmation of the power of the capitouls against the royal institutions

 The capitouls, the city's consuls who commissioned the work, had imagined Lady Tholose as an allegory to represent the city and the values that ensured its cohesion around the municipal magistrates.
-It was a question of affirming the power and seniority of the municipal institution as well as its legitimacy in defending the municipal freedoms and privileges conquered in previous centuries, while the royal power and the Parliament of Toulouse were exerting strong pressure to call them into question.
+It was a question of affirming the power and seniority of the municipal institution as well as its legitimacy in defending the municipal freedoms and privileges conquered in previous centuries, while the royal power and the Parlement of Toulouse were exerting strong pressure to call them into question.